Thread City Cyclers

 The Thread City Cyclers Safety Committee has developed this Best Practices guide for our club to improve safety and to reduce the likelihood of accidents and injuries.
 While this guide was developed primarily with TCC’s group rides in mind, many of these practices also make sense on solo rides.
 A key ingredient to safe group riding is predictable and consistent behavior.
 This means predictable to both riders in our group and to vehicles and pedestrians that might be in our vicinity.

-Smart Cycling Videos are available to help you to understand how to ride safely, improve comfort, find the right bicycle & gear, and your rights as a cyclist.
+Smart Cycling Videos are available to help you to understand how to ride safely, improve comfort, find the right bicycle and gear, and know your rights as a cyclist.